jp-berg/AES/docs/markdown/general_architecture.md

 * *key-length*: AES supports three different key lengths: 128 bits, 192 bits and 256 bits.
 The different key length are accompanied by differing numbers of rounds.
 AES-128 uses ten rounds, AES-192 twelve and AES-256 utilises fourteen rounds. (fips197)
 * *state*: The two-dimensional 4x4 array of bytes on which AES performs its operations on is called state.

+# The wrapper

+This chapter describes the Python-wrapper 'wrapper.py' in more detail.
+Since it is not the focus of the documentation this chapter is kept shorter than the documentation about the C-core implementing AES.

+In general the wrapper is supposed to prepare data and to provide an interface for the C-core.
+It is the entry point to the program.
+The basic functionality from a user perspective can be broken down into 3 components.

+## Compiling the C-core

+To guarantee optimal performance and portability the present implementation compiles the C-source code into linkable binaries on first startup.
+The program does get delivered with an empty lib-folder.
+On startup, the program tries to link the libraries containing the AES C-code compiled to binaries from the lib-folder.
+If it cannot detect them, it tries to compile them via Clang or GCC.
+A successful compilation guarantees that the C-core is able to run on the platform it was compiled to.
+Furthermore the compiler may be able to leverage platform specific optimizations if they are available.
+Since compilation time is short and done only once it is a reasonable way to ensure portability and performance.
+Finally it made testing changes to the C-code easier, since one only had to delete the old library files and run the code again to trigger a recompile.

+## en- and decryption

+The C-code, once it is compiled to a .so-file, can be dynamically linked with the Python standard-library ctypes.
+This allows calling C functions directly from Python and passing pointers to Python bytearrays.
+Those bytearrays can be modified directly by the called C-code.
+The wrapper calls the en- and decrypt functions of the C implementations via the two python functions "encrypt" and "decrypt", that both take the byte array that is supposed to be processed and the expanded keys.
+The two functions then prepare the arrays for the ctypes interface and pass them on to the C-function for en- and decryption, along with the initvals, which consists of the values for the S-box and the values of the GFMLT (both generated at program startup) concatenated with the expanded keys.
+Since the C-core modifies the byte arrays in place they just get returned, after the C-function returns.

+## Interface

+There are four functions through which the user interacts with the program: two for text operations and two for file operations.
+All four get exposed to the user via the 'click'-library, which a following chapter will explain in more depth.
+This library passes on the arguments from the command line to the function it decorates.
+ITERATION

+The text functions, called 'te' for '**t**ext **e**ncrypt" and 'td' for '**t**ext **d**ecrypt' via the command line, simply encode the recieved text into a bytearray (and add padding or remove it), expand the key, call the matching en- or decryption function with both of those arrays and return either the encrypted text in hex or the decrypted text in utf-8 encoding.

+The file functions, called 'fe' for '**f**ile **e**ncrypt" and 'fd' for '**f**ext **d**ecrypt' via the command line, work in a similar way.
+They also expand the key, but additionally prepare an outputfile, by either adding or removing the ".enc"-fileending.
+They open both the input and output file simultaneously.
+This helps with very large files, since they can process them chunk by chunk.
+This allows for (theoretically) processing files of unbounded filesizes, since the program is not limited by the systems RAM.
+For every chunk the program reads, it checks if the read length is shorter than the defined length of a chunk.
+If thats the case the program knows that this is the last chunk of the file.
+It either pads the last chunk (in case of encryption) or removes the padding (in case of decryption), terminates the read-loop and writes them to disk with the other chunks.
+During the process the chunks themselves get passed on to the respective en- or decryption function, along with the expanded keys.

 # Possible areas of future improvements

 This chapter is a collection of ideas, which could bring potential improvements to the project in the future.